 Sweet Mini Lemon Tarts with Homemade Shortbread Crusts

 Sneak Preview: These sweet mini lemon tarts are filled with a tangy blend of lemon curd and crème fraîche (or sour cream or Greek yogurt).
-Nestled in crisp, buttery shortbread crusts and topped with fresh berries, they’re just the right size for a light finish to brunch, showers, or summer dinners.
+For convenience, make the scrumptious shortbread crusts ahead of time (or buy ready-made crusts).

 lemon mini tarts on a serving platePin